Learn how to build and manage tables

 Instructions Only: Synthesizes an answer using a Large Language Model (LLM) based solely on inputs from other columns.
 This tool is perfect for generating summaries, performing analysis, or crafting text content based on existing data in your table.

-These tools allow you to harness the full power of AI to extract, synthesize, and enrich data, turning your meerkats AI tables into dynamic sources of actionable insights.
+These tools allow you to harness the full power of AI to extract, synthesize, and enrich data, turning your Meerkats AI tables into dynamic sources of actionable insights.

-You can hide, re-order, sort, filter, or delete columns to effectively organize and analyze data in the way you want to
+You can hide, re-order, sort, filter, or delete columns to effectively organize and analyze data in the way you want to.

 Click on the drop down icon next to the column name